Core Route Interception Setup #

 Troubleshooting Route Registration Timing #

-If mocks fail to trigger, verify page.route() executes before page.goto() or page.click().
+If mocks fail to trigger, verify page.route() executes before page.goto() or the user action that triggers the request.
 Use page.waitForResponse() to assert interception synchronously.
 For flaky matches, replace glob patterns with regex containing explicit URL parameter boundaries.
-Advanced orchestration requires strict lifecycle management.

 Common Pitfalls #